-Student Affairs organises the Master's exam after at least five working days following the successful submission of the thesis and informs the candidate, the mentor and the committee members via the study information system.
+Student Affairs arranges the Master's exam for at least five working days after the successful submission of the thesis and informs the candidate, the mentor and the committee members via the study information system.

-Prior to the thesis defence, the Committee for the assessment and defence of the Master's thesis meets with the mentor and co-mentor (if applicable) who report on the candidate's completed thesis.
-The candidate then defends the thesis at the Master's exam before the committee (the mentor is not a member of this committee, but still attends and participates in the defence).
+Prior to the thesis defence, the Committee for the Assessment and Defence of the Master's Thesis meets with the mentor and co-mentor (if applicable), who report on the candidate's completed thesis.
+The candidate then defends the thesis in the Master's exam before the committee (the mentor is not a member of this committee, but still attends and participates in the defence).
 The Master's thesis defence is public and chaired by the committee president.
 If the thesis is written in a foreign language, the defence can also be performed in the same language in agreement with the mentor.

-The Master's thesis and its defence are assessed by the Committee for the assessment and defence of the Master's thesis.
-The committee also fills out a record with the assessment of the completion of studies.
+The Master's thesis and its defence are assessed by the Committee for the Assessment and Defence of the Master's Thesis.
+The committee also fills in a record with the assessment of the completion of studies.
 The committee must confirm that the written work is in accordance with the pre-approved research topic.

-In the case of a passing grade, the Committee publically announces the student's grade at the completion of studies, the title acquired and its associated rights.
+In the case of a passing grade, the Committee publically announces the student's grade on the completion of studies, the title acquired and its associated rights.

 In the case of a failing grade of the defence, the candidate receives a new date for the defence.
-In the case of a failing grade of the thesis, the student has to reapply for a new topic and attend the Master's seminar.
+In the case of a failing grade of the thesis, the student must reapply for a new topic and attend the Master's seminar.

-If the candidate disagrees with the thesis grade or the thesis defence grade, he/she can, according to the UL Statute, file an appeal in writing or orally with the Dean of the Faculty no later than the next working day after the defence.
+If the candidate disagrees with the thesis grade or the thesis defence grade, they can, according to the UL Statute, file an appeal in writing or orally with the Dean of the Faculty no later than the next working day after the defence.

-5. MASTER'S THESES IN JOINT PROGRAMMES WITH FOREIGN UNIVERSITIES AND STUDENT EXHANGE PROGRAMMES
+5. MASTER'S THESES IN JOINT PROGRAMMES WITH FOREIGN UNIVERSITIES AND STUDENT EXCHANGE PROGRAMMES

-In the case of completing the Master's thesis for joint programmes with foreign universities and for dual degree programmes, the agreements concluded with these institutions are primarily considered.
-The Master's thesis is written in English and a comentor from the partner university is appointed.
-These Rules are reasonably followed and in case of uncertainties or ambiguities, the Vice Dean for Education provides a decision.
+In the case of completing the Master's thesis for joint programmes with foreign universities and for dual degree programmes, primary consideration is given to the agreements concluded with these institutions.
+The Master's thesis is written in English and a co-mentor from the partner university is appointed.
+These Rules are followed as logically applicable and in the case of uncertainties or ambiguities, the Vice-Dean for Education provides a decision.

 UL FRI encourages international cooperation and student exchanges.
-In the case that students cannot attend any of the set obligations due to international exchanges, the programme coordinator, the Vice Dean for Education or the Committee for Student Affairs can approve a different mode of completing these obligations or reasonably extent deadlines.
+In the case that students cannot attend any of the set obligations due to international exchanges, the programme coordinator, the Vice-Dean for Education or the Committee for Study Affairs can approve a different mode of completing these obligations or reasonably extent deadlines.